fashion-ai-dev/docs/docs/developer-guide/api-endpoints.md

 This measure prevents the token from being exposed in the website's source code, which could compromise API security and allow unauthorized use.

-If your team still chooses to make calls directly from the frontend, simply request domain authorization from FashionAI technical support.
+If your team still chooses to make calls directly from the frontend, simply request domain authorization from FashionAI technical support. :mailbox: **support@generativecrm.com**